 Lessons From the Past

 When flu cases exploded in 1918, suffragists seemingly suffered a setback in their movement for women’s rights.
 They were entering the workforce at a rapid pace, while today women are leaving the workforce at a high rate.
-Since the first cases of COVID-19 were reported in the U.S., more than 2.3 million women have dropped out of the country’s labor force, causing women’s labor force participation rate to fall to 57%—a 33-year low.
+Between 2020 and 2021, more than 2.3 million women in the U.S. dropped out of the country’s labor force, causing women’s labor force participation rate to fall to 57%—a 33-year low.
 Even though each pandemic had drastically different effects on women, we can learn from the way women in 1918 reacted to their ever-changing environment:

 Don't Give Up